I picked this selection of gadgets and vendors because of the extremely LOW cost

 I was always annoyed when trying to keep IC sockets in place while soldering.
 This is a simple and low cost tool you can make easily

 Deep Well Sockets For Hand Tightening Hex Nuts

 There is always the right tool for the right job.
 I could never find any nut drivers deep enough to work with the tall potentiometer shafts and mini toggle switches.
 Pliers would sometimes leave nicks and scratches on the panel if I was slightly off the mark.
-I finally found the solution and now use deep well sockets to hand tightening hex nuts for Alpha pots, toggle switches, LED bezels and 3.5mm hex jacks.
+I finally found the solution and now use deep well sockets to hand tighten hex nuts for Alpha pots, Toggle Switches, Momentary Switches, LED Bezels and 3.5mm Hex Jacks.
 However, when working on my car or other projects outdoors, I found that some of my deep sockets were always missing and sitting on my audio bench inside the house.
 For convenience, I purchased a couple extra deep sockets for exclusive use at my audio workbench.
 These can be found on eBay for less than $2 each.
 8mm and 10mm are the best ones to keep around.
 I found mine from an eBay vendor who had them priced wrong at only 99¢/ea. + free shipping.
 The next day, an extra $3 shipping charge appeared on all of his items for sale ;^)

 Note: Standard height sockets will also work but I think you will find that deep sockets have the advantage of providing a larger surface area to enable a better finger grip